 PR 1420.1 does not specify the method or control approach that a facility must use to meet either the total facility lead point source emission rate of 0.045 lb/hr or individual point source lead emission rate of 0.010 lb/hr.
 Furthermore, Health and Safety Code Section 40001(d)(3) states that "if a district rule specifies an emission limit for a facility or system, the district shall not set operational or effectiveness requirements for any specific control equipment operating on a facility or system under that limit."
-PR 1420.1 simply requires achieving an emission rate limit and does not set any operational or effectiveness requirements for any specific emission control equipment operating on a facility or system under the proposed emission rate limit.
+PR 1420.1 simply requires achieving an emission control equipment operational or effectiveness requirements for any specific emission rate limit and does not set any operational or effectiveness requirements for any specific emission control equipment operating on a facility or system under the proposed emission rate limit.

 Regarding the commenter's objection to the facility mass emissions rate limit for point sources: based on air dispersion modeling using the most recent source tests results and stack parameters, the stack emissions of one facility subject to PR 1420.1 would exceed the ambient lead standard of 0.15 micrograms per cubic meter averaged over 30 days.
 As a result, Proposed Rule 1420.1 establishes a point source emission rate of 0.045 lbs/hour as a core requirement.
 This facility-wide emission level was derived from modeling, which demonstrates that at the point of maximum impact, the ambient concentration would be about 30 percent below the new ambient lead standard.
 The 30 percent "buffer" is necessary so the facility has an emissions budget for fugitive emissions.
-Staff believes that if the 0.045 lbs/hr emission rate limit is not established as a core requirement, at least one of the facilities subject to PR 1420.1 would most likely exceed the standard based on point source emissions alone, and would be well above the standard when fugitive emissions are included.
-As a result, implementation of controls would be delayed if the 0.045 lbs/hr emission rate is not required.
+Staff believes that if the 0.045 lbs/hr emission rate limit is not established as a core requirement, at least one of the facilities subject to PR 1420.1 would most likely exceed the standard based on point source emissions alone, and would be well above the standard when fugitive emission rate is not required.
 Thus, staff's proposal of the emission rate limit as a core requirement stands.